sethforprivacy/sethforprivacy.com/content/guides/building-this-blog.md

 - Automatic deployments whenever a new commit is pushed to my repo
 - Simple search

-Thanks for reading, and please don't hesitate to reach out via [Signal, Matrix, Threema, or email]({{< ref "/content/about.md#how-to-contact-me" >}}) if you have any questions or would like more detail!
+Thanks for reading, and please don't hesitate to reach out via [Signal, SimpleX, Threema, or Nostr]({{< ref "/content/about.md#how-to-contact-me" >}}) if you have any questions or would like more detail!